 Knife balance point

-Weight, Spine taper and finish
+Weight, Spine taper, and finish

-The knife weight at 175 grams is considered a Japanese fusion knife in terms of weight.
+The knife weight of 175 grams is considered a Japanese fusion knife in terms of weight.
 The spine has a distal taper which means that the thickness at the bolster will become narrower towards the front.
 It will help with the forward and rocking motion because the food wedges better.
 The overall knife finish could have been better because Global partially polished the spine for small to medium hand sizes.

 Compared to the VG-Max from the Shun, the Global knife is a lot more durable and can handle heavier tasks than a Shun.
 The Shun, however, has longer edge retention than the global.
 Despite having a very thin blade, there is no noticeable flex during use.
 The Global Santoku knife also has enough knuckle clearance, so no problems there.